Tachytaenius/tachy-guns/readme.md

 Changes between releases are added to the changelog under the future section.
 Every release, the future section is moved to a section labelled with the current version in code.

+The Dwarf Fortress version this mod is for is stored at the top of this file and in `raw/scripts/consts.lua`.